brainvisa/brainvisa.github.io/cluster.md

     pcocc run -n 40 -c 1 -M openmpi-4.0.5 --mount /ccc/workflash/cont003/n4h00003/gaston/hcp_reco_cnn/start_scripts:/casa/start_scripts -I brainvisa-5.0.4 python -m soma_workflow.MPI_workflow_runner irene_MPI --workflow /ccc/workflash/cont003/n4h00003/gaston/large_pipeline.workflow

+Then run the submission procedure using this script:

+    ccc_mprun <script.sh>

 In the example here, we run the command `python -m soma_workflow.MPI_workflow_runner` inside the container, in MPI mode (as many instances of the program will be run as requested tasks specified with the `-n` option)
 This command will run a [soma-workflow](https://populse.github.io/soma-workflow) workflow file in the job, using the MPI scheduler mode, using the configured resource `irene_MPI`.